-The Department of Chemical and Biological Engineering offers graduate programs leading to the Master of Science and Doctor of Philosophy degrees in chemical engineering.
-The master's program emphasizes the enhancement of professional knowledge and skills including research techniques.
-The doctorate is a research degree emphasizing more extensive and original approaches to problem solving.
-Students may work directly toward the doctorate.
+The Department of Chemical and Biological Engineering offers a graduate program leading to the Doctor of Philosophy degree in chemical engineering.
+The doctorate is a research degree emphasizing extensive and original approaches to problem solving.

 Incoming students are assigned a temporary advisor to help plan their programs until they are matched with a major professor.
 The matching of students and major professors takes place early in the first semester of study based on the mutual wishes and best interests of students and professors.

 Doctor of Philosophy Degree

 The PhD is a research degree for exceptional students.
 PhD candidates must complete 51 credit hours of graduate level courses.
 Six advanced chemical engineering courses (18 credits) are required, including four selected from the following set of core graduate classes:

 CBE 660: Intermediate Problems in Chemical Engineering